-Five shot dead at Jerusalem synagogue - reports
+Seven shot dead at Jerusalem synagogue

 - Published

-At least five people are reported to have been shot dead at a synagogue in East Jerusalem, with others injured.
+Seven people have been shot dead at a synagogue in East Jerusalem, with at least three others injured.

 The incident happened in the city's Neve Yaakov neighbourhood at around 20:15 local time (18:15 GMT).